tuvaluboy/bci_finalproject/README.md

   ## BENCHMARKING

 In this section, we delve into the process of benchmarking the performance of our study against the state-of-the-art methodologies prevalent in our field.
 By adopting a comprehensive, comparative analysis, we seek to underscore our study's strengths, identify potential areas for improvement, and place our findings in the context of established practices.
 This holistic approach facilitates a deeper understanding of our position within the scientific community and paves the way for future advancements.
+To provide a clear and concise comparison, we have encapsulated our benchmarking results in the table below.
+This table presents a side-by-side analysis of our work and other leading studies, offering a snapshot of our research in the wider landscape of emotion recognition using EEG.